Trainees often are told to use a full range of motion, especially to get a deep stretch, without understanding why.

 It seems sensible, as a natural bodybuilder, to address all possibilities for larger muscles.

-Try cross-body exercises to overstretch the muscles.
-Combine these exercises with more typical movements that overload medium muscle lengths during a training week.
-This maximizes both forms of growth possible via passive and active tension.
+Try cross-body exercises to overstretch the muscles, maximizing a unique form of growth possible via passive tension.